Daily High to Daily Low: Is It Safe to Buy Bed Bath & Beyond Inc. (BBBY)?

 Reports are indicating that there were more than several insider trading activities at BBBY starting from Schechter Joshua, who purchase 1,500 shares at the price of $19.87 back on Nov 11.
 After this action, Schechter Joshua now owns 21,016 shares of Bed Bath & Beyond Inc., valued at $29,798 using the latest closing price.

-EDELMAN HARRIET, the Director of Bed Bath & Beyond Inc., purchase 7,500 shares at $19.94 during a trade that took place back on Nov 02, which means that EDELMAN HARRIET is holding 27,828 shares at $149,550 based on the most recent closing price.
+Schechter Joshua, the Director of Bed Bath & Beyond Inc., purchase 3,000 shares at $20.23 during a trade that took place back on Nov 02, which means that Schechter Joshua is holding 19,516 shares at $60,690 based on the most recent closing price.

 Stock Fundamentals for BBBY